Name

 Yes

-Pablo Emilio Sandoval Reyes (born August 11, 1986) is a Venezuelan-American professional baseball third baseman for the Acereros de Monclova of the Mexican League.
+Pablo Emilio Sandoval Reyes (born August 11, 1986) is a Venezuelan-American professional baseball third baseman for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.

 He previously played for the San Francisco Giants and Boston Red Sox.
 He stands 5 feet 11 inches (1.80 m) tall, and weighs 299 pounds (136 kg).
 Nicknamed "Kung Fu Panda", Sandoval is a two-time All-Star and won three World Series championships with the Giants.
 He hit three home runs in Game 1 of the 2012 World Series, becoming the fourth player to hit three home runs in a World Series game, leading to his being named that year's World Series Most Valuable Player (MVP).
 During the offseason, Sandoval plays for the Navegantes del Magallanes of the Venezuelan Professional Baseball League (VPBL).